-The request was made by email dated 21st November, 2011 which was placed before the Committee on 25th November 2011.
+The request was made by email dated 18th November, 2011 which was placed before the Committee on 25th November 2011.
 The Appellants were represented by Mr Peter Henry, Chartered Surveyor and Mr Stephen Stuart, Q.C. appeared for the Assessor.

-Mr Henry stated that the Net Annual Value for the appeal subjects entered in the valuation roll 2010 is £47.500.
-His alternative valuation is £22,100.
-On 10th March, 2011, he wrote to the Assessor, on behalf of the Appellants, stating this alternative valuation and providing details of the basis of it together with accounts information.
+Mr Henry stated that the Net Annual Value for the appeal subjects entered in the valuation roll 2010 is £19.400.
+His alternative valuation is £10,000.
+On 21st July, 2011, he wrote to the Assessor, on behalf of the Appellants, stating this alternative valuation and providing details of the basis of it together with accounts information.
 He invited the Assessor to discuss the merits of the appeal with him.
 However, the Assessor had stated that he was unable to do so at the present time due to the pressure of other business.
-However, the Appellants' tenants are in severe financial difficulty (the previous tenant had already gone out of business) and an early resolution of this appeal (which Mr Henry felt was achievable by negotiation) would alleviate some of these difficulties.
+However, the Appellants' tenants are in severe financial difficulty and an early resolution of this appeal (which Mr Henry felt was achievable by negotiation) would alleviate some of these difficulties.
 Mr Henry did not accept the Assessor's argument that it was appropriate to cite all similar types of subject in the same area at the same time.
 He was aware of a situation involving public houses in Hamilton where the Assessor at the time of revaluation did not have any turnover figures for these subjects.
 He issued a valuation in respect of them without the benefit of this information.
 Subsequently, the ratepayers provided this information and the valuations were revised.
 It was not correct to say that citing the appeal in respect of these appeal subjects would mean a lack of comparisons.
 Even if all appeals in respect of similar subjects were cited at the same time, this would not provide comparisons as these appeals would also be outstanding and not settled.

 Mr Henry produced to the Committee a fax copy letter from Mr John Swinney, the Cabinet Secretary for Finance, Employment and Sustainable Growth.
-This letter was in response to a letter from Aileen Campbell, MSP whose constituent was the tenant of a public house, 11-13 Bloomgate, Lanark where an application under Regulation 8(7) had also been made and was heard in tandem with this application.
-Mr Swinney stated, inter alia, that where an application is made under Regulation 8(7), the Committee must grant it and in the event that they do not, they must offer an explanation for rejecting the application.
+This letter was in response to a letter from Aileen Campbell, the MSP of the Appellants' tenant, Mr Dick.
+Mr Dick had written to Ms Campbell with regard to his non domestic rates.
+Mr Swinney had responded and stated, inter alia, that where an application is made under Regulation 8(7), the Committee must grant it and in the event that they do not, they must offer an explanation for rejecting the application.